sigerma88/RQ-Museum/Setup.md

 ### MacOS

 1. Open Terminal
-2. Asses the PostgreSQL server
+2. Access the PostgreSQL server
    1. Command: `psql postgres`
 3. Create a `museum` database (if it is the first time on this computer)
    1. Command: `CREATE DATABASE museum;`
 4. Switch to `museum` database